harness/terraform-provider-harness/docs/resources/platform_db_schema.md

 Optional:

 - `repo` (String) If connector url is of account, which repository to connect to using the connector
+- `archive_path` (String) If connector type is artifactory, path to the archive file which contains the changeLog

 ## Import